wadeschulz/api2016/devops/README.md

 to start the deployment.
 User will be prompted to enter the ESXi host address, SSH username/password for ESXi, the ESXi datastore name for primary OS storage (25GB), and an instance name for the virtual machine.
 Additional configuration options to adjust memory, CPU, storage, and OS-level configuration can be found in the centos7/packer-config.json and centos7/ks.cfg files.

+# Drive Configuration

+Prior to deploying Docker with the Ansible scripts below, two drives should be created:
+* 50GB drive configured as a logical volume with a thinpool for Docker storage
+* 500GB (or other appropriate size for data) configured as an ext4 volume

 # 02-config

 ```